The perfect team — Sheron and Dan, David and Amy, and Emily, Molly and Casey

 Dan and I chose a home site on the farm in 1971 and built our home along the bluff.
 We raised our two boys and enjoyed gardening and traveling.

 I retired from the insurance field and closed a continuing education business in May, 2015.
-After my mom’s death in 2010, we remodeled my parent’s home and my mom’s art studio.
+After my Mom’s death in 2010, we remodeled my parent’s home and Mom’s art studio.

 Our original intent was to rent the homes long-term.
 But our two boys and their families love the homes, so we decided to do short-term rentals so we could still enjoy them.
 I am the oldest of 5 siblings and we still get together at the farm.

-After beautifully furnishing the homes, I have enjoyed sharing them with others looking for a unique vacation experience.
+After beautifully furnishing the homes through The Caring Place, I have enjoyed sharing them with others looking for a unique vacation experience.